 Table of contents

-Cafes, airports, hotels, parks, restaurants, bars, museums, bus or train stations, even theaters and cinemas often offer their guests, customers, and passers-by free internet access.
+Cafes, airports, hotels, parks, restaurants, bars, museums, bus or train stations, and even theaters and cinemas often offer their guests, customers, and passers-by free internet access.
 Look around and try to find the nearest place that could potentially have a free Wi-Fi hotspot.

 Note: don’t forget that free Wi-Fi is a playfield for hackers.
 The best way to avoid trouble is to use a VPN.